ARMmbed/passport-mbed-oauth2/README.md

-# Passport-mbed-OAuth2
+# Mbed OAuth2 Passport

-[Passport](http://passportjs.org/) strategies for authenticating with [mbed](http://mbed.com/)
+[Passport](http://passportjs.org/) strategies for authenticating with [Mbed](http://mbed.com/)
 using OAuth 2.0.

-This module lets you authenticate using mbed in your Node.js applications.
+This module lets you authenticate using Mbed in your Node.js applications.
-By plugging into Passport, mbed authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+By plugging into Passport, Mbed authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).